10 Best Watches Under $200 For Men on Amazon – Expert Picks

 Summary

-• 💧 100M water resistance — suitable for swimming and everyday water exposure
+• 💧 50M water resistance — safe for short swimming sessions and everyday water exposure

 Editor’s Note